-It is located in the middle way between AlFasook and Bonsra and its local known by Kafer Toakab and it is the biggest site in AlWastany mount and probably it was the old Bykaba site (important military site) one of Roman corps was in it.
-The village includes many buildings returns to the Roman period, and the biggest part of the architecture returns to the Byzantian era and many of these buildings still keep high levels from the walls, Arches and columns.
-The ruler’s palace is considered the most important building in the site and kept a big part from the fence’s walls and the internal parts in spite of the messy state.
-There is Basilica inside the fence returns to the end of 5th century AD.
-And a hall was changed into a mosque in the Islamic era and the site also includes a group of floor reservoirs, the most important one is located about 1km from the village on the side of the mountain.
+It is located in the middle between Al-Fasouk and Banasra and it is locally known as Kafer Toakab.
+It is the largest site in Al-Wastany Mountain, and it is possible that it was the ancient site of Nyakaba (important military site where the Roman troops were stationed).
+The village includes many buildings that date back to the Roman period, but most of the structures belong to the Byzantine era.
+Many of these buildings maintain high walls, Arches and columns.
+The ruler’s palace is considered the most important building in the site, and a great part of its surrounding walls and interior section is still standing today.
+There is a Basilica inside the walls that date back to the end of the 5th century AD, and a hall that was converted into a mosque during the Islamic period.
+The site also includes a group of subterranean reservoirs, the most important one is located about 1km from the village on the side of the mountain.

-2-Deportation the stones of the site.
+2-Removing the stones of the site:

-3-Cutting the stones
+3-Cutting the archaeological stones

-5-The Erosion of the site and reclamation for cultivation
+5-The processes of tillage and cultivation

 6-Housing inside the site

 There are evidences of new housing inside the site in the western part of the site.
 Cement floors for the tents were set up in the site earlier by displaced persons, and there are other facilities like baths but they have been abandoned recently.
 Image (7)

 It is located to the south of Kafer Oukab village and it is smaller in area than the aforementioned site.
 The village enjoys a rich flora, especially Laurel and oak.
 This site goes back to the Roman era and even before that.
 There are around 69 residential buildings in this site and several engraved tombs in the rocks.
 Among the well-preserved archaeological buildings of the site, there are two twin churches, which are still standing until now.
 Figure (4)